czmavi/stickypanel/README.md

 # Sticky side panel component

 Sticky side panel, that will float in it's container attempting to be always visible.
-[Demo](https://czmavi.github.io/stickypanel/)
+See [demo](https://czmavi.github.io/stickypanel/).

 ## Instalation